jdelon02/agent-os/templates/instructions/analyze-product.md

   ### What Was Created

   - ✓ Product documentation in `.agent-os/product/`
+  - ✓ Consolidated specification structure in `.agent-os/specs/`
   - ✓ Roadmap with completed work in Phase 0
   - ✓ Tech stack reflecting actual dependencies
   [IF KB_AVAILABLE]:
-  - ✓ Project analysis stored in knowledge base
+  - ✓ Project analysis stored in Integrated Memory System
   - ✓ Evolution baseline established for future sessions

   ### Next Steps